 By now, you probably know that the American Dental Association recommends brushing your teeth twice daily for two minutes each time.
-At Troy Bartels Family Dentistry, Dr. Bartels and the rest of our qualified team work hard to educate our patients on the importance of brushing their teeth and using correct technique.
+At Troy Bartels, DDS, Dr. Bartels and the rest of our qualified team work hard to educate our patients on the importance of brushing their teeth and using correct technique.
 Today, we want to talk about another important aspect of brushing your teeth: changing your toothbrush regularly!

 Change Your Toothbrush Every 3 to 4 Months